Glairozz/Glairozz/README.md

 Welcome to my GitHub lair!
 I'm a **Computer Science student** at **Manuel S. Enverga University Foundation**, on a quest to forge **well-structured, innovative, and efficient digital solutions** that blend creativity with code.
 Think epic web libraries inspired by my favorite series and movies, plus Python-powered games that level up the fun!

----

-### 👨‍💻 About Me
-I'm all about crafting **web libraries** that bring cinematic worlds to life and building **Python-based games** that challenge and entertain.
-When I'm not debugging code, you'll find me spiking volleyballs on the court, prioritizing **mental and physical growth** for that ultimate balance.

-Currently leveling up in **software engineering**, while diving into the thrilling realms of **cybersecurity** and **artificial intelligence**.
-My goal?
-To become a tech superhero who solves real-world problems with a dash of geeky flair!

-Fun Fact: I'm obsessed with storytelling through code – if it's not epic, it's not worth building! 🚀

----

 ### 🛠️ Tech Stack